sdziallas/comp55/docs/labs/9-Github.md

 If you notice the left, it shows a similar diverging graph that comes back together with the merge at the end.

+Here's a [full walkthrough](lab9media/media/resolvemerge.gif) for the procrastinator on solving the merge steps, which just consists of pulling and then pushing, when a push is rejected.

 ## Step 8: Martyr & Hackslash - commit and push the same line

 Let's cause some havoc :fire: